-4 Reporting: Tables and Parameters When a user has performed a peak picking, integration or created a series of multiplets it is often useful to display the data in the form of a table for reporting.
-4.1 Tables To create a table in JASON the user right clicks on the object to bring up the right click context menu.
-At the bottom of the menu is the option create that contains a menu with 5 options, these options are only selectable if the corresponding analysis has been carried out.
-Tables can be copied and pasted by selecting the table as the active item and then using Ctrl+C to copy and Ctrl+P to paste.
+Figure 31: The Table Tools Panel, Chart Tab 4 Reporting: Tables and Parameters When a user has performed a peak picking, integration or created a series of multiplets it is often useful to display the data in the form of a table for reporting.
+4.1 Tables To create a table in JASON, the user right clicks on the object to bring up the right click context menu.
+At the bottom of the menu is the option 'Create' that contains a menu with 5 options; these options are only selectable if the corresponding analysis has been carried out.
+Tables can be copied and pasted by selecting the table as the active item and then using Ctrl+C or Cmd+C to copy and Ctrl+V or Cmd+V to paste.
 If a row or cell is selected (this will be shown as highlighted blue), only these items will be copied.
-4.1.1 Parameters Report The parameter report option from the create menu places a parameter table next to the spectrum, see Figure 30.
-The contents of the parameter table are defined in the parameter report tab.
-The parameter table can be manipulated on the canvas as any other object in JASON.
+4.1.1 Parameters Report The Parameters Report option from the 'Create' menu places a parameter table next to the spectrum, see Figure 32.
+The contents of the parameter table are defined in the 'Parameters Report' tab.
+The parameter table can be manipulated on the Canvas as any other object in JASON.
 The grab tag allows the user to drag and drop the table to the users preferred location while the drag points allow the user to resize the table.
 The order of the rows in the parameter table can be changed by left clicking on the row and dragging it up or down the table.
-New items can also be dragged directly from the parameters tab in the parameters panel (see Figure 31) into the displayed table.
+New items can also be dragged directly from the 'Parameters' tab in the 'Parameters' panel (see Figure 33) into the displayed table.

-Figure 30: Parameter Table
+Figure 32: Parameter Table

-Figure 31 Adding Parameters to the Parameter Table 4.1.2 Processing Report The processing report option from the create menu places a processing table next to the spectrum, see Figure 32 Processing Report.
+Figure 33 Adding Parameters to the Parameter Table 4.1.2 Processing Report The Processing Report option from the 'Create' menu places a processing table next to the spectrum, see Figure 34 Processing Report.
 The contents of the processing table are defined by the processing steps applied to the spectrum.
-The processing table can be manipulated on the canvas as any other object in JASON.
+The processing table can be manipulated on the Canvas as any other object in JASON.
 The grab tag allows the user to drag and drop the table to the users preferred location while the drag points allow the user to resize the table.
 The order of the rows in the processing table can be changed by left clicking on the row and dragging it up or down the table

-Figure 32 Processing Report 4.1.3 Peak Table
+Figure 34 Processing Report 4.1.3 Peak Table